 Accommodation options range from national park beach side sites along the reef to apartments in Exmouth.
 Yardie Creek Homestead on the eastern side of the peninsula is a well located caravan park for exploring the reef and saves you a lot of driving each day.
 There are several other caravan parks located in Exmouth.
 If you would like to splash out you could book a night or two at the exclusive Sal Salis Ningaloo Reef Glamping in Cape Range National Park.

-Searching for paradise?
-Venture to where the outback meets the reef for a two night stay in an eco-luxe tent.
-Nestled snugly in the pristine dunes overlooking the fringing Ningaloo Reef, you'll enjoy a coastal wonderland with no distractions.
-Includes all meals, drinks, snorkel equipment and more.
+- 2 Nights Luxury Glamping at Sal Salis – Nestled snugly in the pristine dunes overlooking the fringing Ningaloo Reef, you’ll enjoy a coastal wonderland with no distractions.
+Includes all meals, drinks, snorkel equipment + more.